ibm-cloud-docs/BlockStorage/mounting_rhel8.md

 {: toc-services=""}
 {: toc-completion-time="1h"}

 This tutorial guides you through how to mount an {{site.data.keyword.blockstoragefull}} volume on a server with the Red Hat Enterprise Linux&reg; 8 operating system.
-Complete the following steps to connect a Linux&reg;-based {{site.data.keyword.cloud}} Compute instance to a multipath input/output (MPIO) iSCSI storage volume.
 You're going to create two connections from one network interface of your host to two target IP addresses of the storage array.
 {: shortdesc}

+If you're using another Linux&reg; operating system, refer to the Documentation of your specific distribution, and ensure that the multipath supports ALUA for path priority.
+{: tip}

 ## Before you begin
 {: #beforemountingRHEL8}